cbresolin/HomeAutomation/Jeedom/Installation/docker/README.txt

 Download url : https://github.com/jeedom/core/archive/releas.zip

-16) onspect mysql docker to get its IP address so Jeedom can connect to it.
+16) inspect mysql docker to get its IP address so Jeedom can connect to it.